 As a result of the IBERDROLA Group's activities, it needs to acquire and sell commodities (natural gas, coal, fuel oil, gas oil, emission allowances, etc.), whose price is subject to the volatility of international (global and regional) markets where those commodities are traded.

-Likewise, the prices for such raw materials are linked to the price indexes of other commodities (mainly oil) and, therefore, they also depend on the volatility of the global oil market.
-The margin obtained in the operations depends on the relative competitiveness of the IBERDROLA Group's plants.
-This relative competitiveness also depends on commodities prices.
+On the other hand, the prices for such commodities are linked to the price indexes of other commodities (mainly oil) and, therefore, they also depend on the volatility of the global oil market.

+Likewise, the margin obtained in the operations depends on the relative competitiveness of the IBERDROLA Group's plants compared to the rest of its competitors.
+This relative competitiveness also depends on the prices of commodities.